grilled lobster with herb butter

 *I know, you shouldn’t give names to your food but the guys I got the lobster from named it.
 So that's all right, seeing as they didn’t eat it.

-grilled lobster with herb butterServings: 1-2Time: about an hour; a lot longer for uninitiated
+grilled lobster with herb butterServings: 1-2Time: 1 hour

 - 1 lobster, ideally weighing about 600-700g (1½ pound)